valorisa/socat-1.8.1.1_for_Windows/README.md

    - Click "New" and add the path to the folder containing `socat.exe` (e.g., `C:\Program Files\socat`).
    - Click "OK" to close all windows.

+## Addendum

+Otherwise for the others, there is one ready-made file 'socat-1.8.1.0.rar'.
+You can download it by going to : socat-1.8.1.0.rar and proceeding by keyboard shortcut (Ctrl + Shift + s).

 ## Conclusion

 You now have compiled `socat` version 1.8.1.0 under Windows 11 using Cygwin and obtained an executable `socat.exe`.
 You can use it directly from the Windows command line after adding its location to the PATH.
 This method provides maximum flexibility to adapt `socat` to your specific needs.

 This will help other users understand and follow the process clearly.